roc-11/football-crazy-pp5/README.md

 * The business uses a single payment system, that is the transaction is finished after a single payment is made.
 * This business does not have a physical storefront, it is an online-only store

+**B2B features**
+* easy payment system
+* authentication system
+* search and filtering functionality
+* high quality images
+* clear product descriptions
+* ratings and reviews
+* shopping cart and payment system

 ## Search Engine Optimization (SEO) & Social Media Marketing

 ### Keywords

 I've identified some appropriate keywords to align with my site, that should help users when searching online to find my page easily from a search engine.
 This included a series of the following keyword types

 - Short-tail (head terms) keywords